 When international corporations or business owners want to effectuate a market research before opening a trading business entity or a branch or subsidiary, they have the option of setting up a liaison office in Japan.

-A liaison office in this country can be established without any type of notification or registration with the Japan authorities.
+A liaison office in this country can be established without any type of notification or registration with the Japanese authorities.

 This type of office does not have to pay any taxes either and the funds needed for the office can be freely sent to it.